Rapfff/jajapy/docs/source/examples/04-active-bw.rst

 and *GOAL*, and the 10 remaining will be labeled randomly.
 Hence, we could possibly have 11 states labeled with *GOAL* and only one with *W*, which is far away from what we have in the system under learning.

-Here, we will first randomly generate our initial hypothesis, and then modify its labeling to have an initial hypothesis closer to the system under learning.
+Here, we will first randomly generate our initial hypothesis, and then modify its labelling to have an initial hypothesis closer to the system under learning.

 .. code-block:: python

-	>>> initial_hypothesis = ja.MDP_random(nb_states=16,labeling=labels,actions=actions,random_initial_state=False)
+	>>> initial_hypothesis = ja.MDP_random(nb_states=16,labelling=labels,actions=actions,random_initial_state=False)
-	WARNING: the size of the labeling is lower than the number of states.
+	WARNING: the size of the labelling is lower than the number of states.
 The labels for the last states will be chosen randomly.
-	>>> initial_hypothesis.labeling = original_model.labeling
+	>>> initial_hypothesis.labelling = original_model.labelling

 .. note::

-	Before doing that, we must be sure that the *init* label is at the same index in both ``initial_hypothesis.labeling`` and ``original_model.labeling``, and that they both have the same length.
+	Before doing that, we must be sure that the *init* label is at the same index in both ``initial_hypothesis.labelling`` and ``original_model.labelling``, and that they both have the same length.
 Here, we now that our initial hypothesis has as many state as the original model, thus the two list have the same length.
 And we know that the *init* label is the last one in these two lists.